parrotao/Admin-Password-Management/README.md

 # This code is admin/root password management for below ICT operation backgroud

 1. You have a number of Windows clients which already joined enterprise AD or manage a number of linux host.
-2. based on security base line, most of your users have no local administrator right.
+2. Windows admin needs to use domain account to login, and keep local administrator passwd sealed.
+3. Linux admin needs to use personal account to login and sudo to root right, and keep root passwd sealed.
-3. management on local administrator password is a huge workload for the ICT people.
+4. based on above operation environment, management on local administrator password is a huge workload for the ICT people, with ISO27002 password management requirment.

-   management requirment for password based on ISO27002:

-        1. administrator password shall be regular changed.

-        2. aline with password policy.

 # Tools we used